Under the FLSA, overtime refers to any time worked by an employee during a work week in excess of 40 hours.

 Exempt From Overtime

-Under the FLSA, exempt employees are not entitled to overtime pay.
+Under the FLSA, exempt employees are not entitled to OT pay.
 Establishing that an employee is exempt from FLSA overtime requirements essentially involves three basic tests:

 - A salary basis to test – evaluating how the employee is paid (hourly or salary)